 As the name indicates, Quickshape auto-corrects your design to eliminate asymmetry, shakiness, or lopsidedness in your creations.
 Enable it by heading over to Settings > Preferences > Gesture Controls > Quickshape.
 Then create your design and continue holding the pencil down at the end of the stroke – your drawing will snap into shape!

-Speaking of colours and colouring, Procreate allows you to create colour palettes that can match and maintain style consistency throughout your art creation process.
+Speaking of colors and coloring, Procreate allows you to create color palettes that can match and maintain style consistency throughout your art creation process.

 For starters, you can use the eyedropper tool to capture and save shades to your palette.
-Further, you can adjust the colour by opening the disc panel or colour gradient or sliding bars to customize it further.
-Additionally, you can build on this feature to develop bespoke colour palettes.
-First, click on the plus (+) sign in the top right of the colour menu.
-Then, pick the colours you wish to include in the palette and save them with a unique name.
+Further, you can adjust the color by opening the disc panel or color gradient or sliding bars to customize it further.
+Additionally, you can build on this feature to develop bespoke color palettes.
+First, click on the plus (+) sign in the top right of the color menu.
+Then, pick the colors you wish to include in the palette and save them with a unique name.

-Alternatively, Procreate also offers three built-in colour palettes that can help you get started.
+Alternatively, Procreate also offers three built-in color palettes that can help you get started.

-It is no secret that symmetry adds to the visual appeal of any design.
+It is no secret that symmetry adds to the visual appeal of any design and that could be one of the most obvious yet useful Procreate Tips For Beginners.
 However, designing basic shapes, such as hearts, can cause frustration due to the lack of symmetry.
 Luckily, Procreate addresses this issue with its feature that maintains symmetry.

 To activate Symmetry, tap on Actions > Canvas and turn on the toggle switch for the option that says “Drawing Guide.”
 Then enter the “Edit Drawing Guide” present underneath it and select whether you wish to maintain horizontal, vertical, quadrant, or radial symmetry.
 Once you click done, Symmetry will be activated.
 Now your design will reflect on the opposite side of the drawing.
 You can disable this feature by turning off Drawing Assist, or it turns off automatically when you switch layers.

-Join a thriving community of your favourite creators and get started on your next resin masterpiece.
+Join a thriving community of your favorite creators and get started on your next resin masterpiece.